Jisjo/ansible_docker-build-and-push-to-dockerhub/README.md

         - "latest"
         - "{{ git_status.after }}"
 ```
-> Here git repo commited id used as image tag in docker hub
+> Here git repo committed id used as image tag in docker hub
 ---
 ## Result
-The docker hub will look like below after pushing image.
+The docker hub will look like this below after pushing the image.
 ![image](https://github.com/Jisjo/ansible_docker-build-and-push-to-dockerhub/blob/main/Diagram-ansible-2.png)